jarviscog/jarviscog.github.io/content/posts/hong-kong-stations.md

 Rather than [land grants](https://www.loc.gov/collections/railroad-maps-1828-to-1900/articles-and-essays/history-of-railroads-and-maps/land-grants/#:~:text=Between%201850%20and%201872%20extensive,of%20track%20that%20was%20built.) however, MTR is given the right to lease and develop the land.
 And you know what they do with this land? **Shopping malls, offices, and residential space**.
 The subway system is really just an interconnected web of everything a person could need.

 This means MTR has an incentive to make people *want* to use the system.
 The more people use it, the more shopping they do at the stores that are so deeply connected to their network.
 Remember the Octopus cards that make the system easy to use?
-They 'conviniently' work at essentially every store in every mall connected to the system, so you can use the same card to commute, buy lunch, and go shopping with some friends all without having to think!
+They 'conveniently' work at essentially every store in every mall connected to the system, so you can use the same card to commute, buy lunch, and go shopping with some friends all without having to think!
-Likewise, if the system goes down it directly effects the number of people able to shop.
+Likewise, if the system goes down it directly affects the number of people able to shop.

 All of this culminates in a system where the company running the transit network has every motivation in the word to make a *reliable* and *enjoyable* experience.